vxrdis/allen-interval-probabilities/README.md

    - Simulates how often each of Allen’s 13 relations emerges across thousands of trials.

 3. **Statistical Analysis**
-   - Tools to test uniformity hypotheses (e.g., chi-square).
+   - Tools to test uniformity hypotheses (e.g. chi-square).
-   - Compare empirical frequencies with theoretical distributions (e.g., 1/9 vs. 1/27 classes).
+   - Compare empirical frequencies with theoretical distributions (e.g. 1/9 vs 1/27 classes).

 4. **Interactive Dashboard**
    - Launch with `app.py` to explore: